 Journal Frequency and Access.
 JAMA Neurology is published online weekly, every Monday, and 12 print/online issues a year.
-The journal receives approximately 1.5 million online visits annually, with 2 million article views and downloads.
+The journal receives almost 2 million online visits annually, and nearly 3 million article views and downloads.
 Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
 All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.

 Editorial Information.
-JAMA Neurology's acceptance rate is 16%.
+JAMA Neurology's acceptance rate is 15%.
 The median time to first editorial decision is 1 day, and 27 days with review.
-The median time from submission to acceptance is 56 days (including time for author revision) and from acceptance to publication is 82 days.
+The median time from submission to acceptance is 35 days, and from acceptance to publication is 75 days.
 All major articles are published online first.
 The journal’s combined Impact Factor, reported in 2015, is 7.348 (7.419 for 1 year of the previously titled Archives of Neurology and 7.271 for 1 year of the newly titled JAMA Neurology), ranking fourth among general neurology journals and tenth among all 192 neurology journals.
 Additional information on the types of articles published and editorial policies is available in the journal's Instructions for Authors.

 Editorial Team.
 The editor is Roger N. Rosenberg, MD, Zale Distinguished Chair and Professor of Neurology at the University of Texas, Southwestern Medical Center, in Dallas.
 See Editors and Publishers for additional information on the journal's Editors, Editorial Board, and International Advisory Committee.